-During September/October, the careers advisor works with year 11s to remind pupils about the options available to them post 16 and to consider the benefits of each one.
+During October, the careers advisor works with year 11s to remind pupils about the options available to them post 16 and to consider the benefits of each one.
 Students consider how they make decisions and how they can ensure that these are informed ones.
 Time is spent using the Apprenticeships website to look at vacancies and Information is provided about open days, events and traineeships and Apprenticeships.
 Follow-up lessons are delivered by the Learning 4 Life teachers to provide additional information and to enable the year 11s to complete personal research and an action plan.

 All year 11s receive a careers interview with a careers advisor and a follow up appointment may be made if required.
 Pupils can drop into meeting room 4 on a Wednesday at lunchtime between October and early March should they wish to speak to the careers advisor or would like to start working on or improve their personal CV.

 A Post 16 evening is hosted by the school in November giving pupils the opportunity to speak to local sixth forms, colleges and employers.
 A presentation is delivered by the careers advisor about next steps.
 The careers advisor is also available during the evening to provide information and answer questions.

 There are opportunities to attend local careers events during the year these have included pupils being taken to The Delphi Apprenticeship event and Futures Fair at Stroud High School and Marling School Sixth Form.
-Pupils are made aware of other careers and training events which are advertised through the school.
+Pupils are made aware of other careers and training events and apprenticeship opportunities which are advertised through the school.